anujnaRao/PythonCodes/README.md

  - Direct assignment of values to the variables
  - No datatype specification is needed
  - The variable takes the type of the value assigned

+# Literals
+- String Literals are one of the type